bencmorrison/Support/README.md

 ## What is Support?

 In general, it is a series of helper structs, classes, functions, etc that I have found to use in projects from time to time.
 It is a repository of items that I tend to use and wanted them in one place.
+Or it is just random things I decided to implement for fun!

 ## Can I use them?